material-motion/material-motion/concepts/plan-fulfillment-pattern.md

 A plan describes **what you want something to do**.

 Every [primitive](../primitives.md) can be described with a plan.
-For example, "draggable" and "fade in" are two distinct plans of motion.
+For example, "draggable" and "fade in" are two distinct plans.
 Their execution might use Gesture and Tween primitives.

 Consider the following pseudo-code: